If you're interested in a chic western look with an urban twist, today's camouflage cowboy boots just might fit the bill.

 - The Ariat Gem Baby Camo Boots, available at Shepler's, are rhinestone studded women's cowboy boots that combine black crackle leather with a camouflage shaft for a fun look with a hint of glam.
 With their stable footbed and patented Evelon outsole, these boots are as functional as they are flirty.

-- Also from Ariat, available at Cavender's, are the Ladies FatBaby Camouflage Boots.
+- Cabela's offers the Ladies FatBaby Camouflage Boots.
 With a central camouflage design and detailed brown leather shaft, these boots also feature lightweight, comfortable outsoles for looking and feeling great.

-- These Lace up Boots from Ellie Shoes are knee high and are available at Amazon.com and Yandy.com -- a sexier version of the western boot, with a stiletto heel and pointed toe.
+- These Lace Up Boots are mid-calf high and are available at SensualSurprises.com -- a sexier version of the western boot, with a stiletto heel and pointed toe.

-- For men, the Rocky Wellington Western Work Boots in Camo are rugged, waterproof work boots that have great camo and leather styling.
-These boots feature 200 grams of Thinsulate and durable "Bearclaw" outsole.
-Available at the Boot Barn.
+- For men, the Rocky Aztec Wellington Boots in Camo are rugged, waterproof work boots that have great camo and leather styling.
+These boots are designed to cushion feet and provide traction.
+Available at Walmart.

 - For babies and toddlers, check out: